paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-084-federal-employees-retirement-system.md

 ### Statutory Notes

 #### Amendment of Subsection (c)(2)
 Pub.
-L. 113–255, § 2(a), (e), Dec.
-18, 2014, 128 Stat.
-2920, provided that, effective on the date that the Executive Director issues guidance under section 2(d) of Pub.
-L. 113–255, set out as a note below, and applicable to individuals enrolled in the Thrift Savings Plan on or after such date, subsection (c)(2) of this section is amended to read as follows: “(2)(A) Consistent with the requirements of subparagraph (B), if an election has not been made with respect to any sums available for investment in the Thrift Savings Fund, the Executive Director shall invest such sums in an age-appropriate target date asset allocation investment fund, as determined by the Executive Director.
-Such investment fund shall consist of any of the funds described in subsection (b). “(B) If an election has not been made by an eligible member under section 8440e with respect to any sums available for investment in such member’s Thrift Savings Fund account, the Executive Director shall invest such sums in the Government Securities Investment Fund.”

-See 2014 Amendment note below.
+L. 114–92, div.
+A, title VI, §§ 632(d), 635, Nov.
+25, 2015, 129 Stat.
+847, 851, provided that, effective Jan.
+1, 2018, with certain implementation requirements, subsection (c)(2) of this section is amended in subparagraph (A) by striking “(A) Consistent with the requirements of subparagraph (B), if an” and inserting “If an” and by striking subparagraph (B).
+See 2015 Amendment note below.

 #### Amendments
+2015—Subsec. (c)(2).
+Pub.
+L. 114–92 substituted “If an” for “(A) Consistent with the requirements of subparagraph (B), if an” and struck out subpar.
+(B) which read as follows: “If an election has not been made by an eligible member under section 8440e with respect to any sums available for investment in such member’s Thrift Savings Fund account, the Executive Director shall invest such sums in the Government Securities Investment Fund.”

 2014—Subsec. (c)(2).
 Pub.
 L. 113–255 amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “If an election has not been made with respect to any sums in the Thrift Savings Fund available for investment, the Executive Director shall invest such sums in the Government Securities Investment Fund.”

 2009—Subsec. (b)(1)(F).
 Pub.
 L. 111–31, § 104(a), added subpar.
 (F).